 Other things to consider

-- Don't plant trees where they will obstruct the meter.
+- Don't plant trees where they will obstruct access to the electric meter.

-- If you live in an area that has under ground power, do not plant shrub and trees near metal transformer cabinets.
+- If you live in an area that has underground power, do not plant shrubs and trees near metal transformer cabinets.

 Tree Line USA Utility